smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 #### New UI Component: Subtle Alert

-SubtleAlert RPC was added as a less intrusive ui component when compared to the Alert rpc.
+SubtleAlert RPC was added as a less intrusive UI notification when compared to the Alert RPC.
+The OnSubtleAlertPressed notification was also added as a way for mobile apps to be aware of and optionally take action when a user clicks on a SubtleAlert notification.

 ```
 <function name="SubtleAlert" messagetype="request">